 So part of planning for the big day is figuring out what you have in the way of serving and other dishes, cooking equipment and the like so that you can buy or borrow it before you’re fighting over the last gravy boat in the china department.
 This also, by the way, includes ambiance and decor.
 Now, if you’re one of those folks who are good at this and love going nuts, be my guest.
 Or rather, let me be yours.
 I suck at ambiance.
-I’m lucky if I remember to put the now-grown offspring’s paper bag turkey on the table.
+I’m lucky if I remember to put the now-grown offspring’s kindergarten decorations on the table.

-And if this is your first time doing the big meal, there are other more important things to think about, like the cooking.
+And if this is your first time doing the big holiday dinner, there are other more important things to think about, like the cooking.
 Yeah, yeah.
 I know we eat with our eyes first, but your guests will forgive a haphazard presentation if the food tastes good.
-No presentation can make up for lumpy, icky gravy and a dry bird.
+No presentation can make up for lumpy, icky gravy and a dry roast.
 So, pour yourself a glass of wine and remind yourself that you are not Martha Stewart.
 You do not have to be Martha Stewart.
 Martha Stewart can go soak her perfect head in one of her hand-trimmed buckets.
 Putting out the nice dinnerware, tablecloths and napkins (no, it does not all have to match), and a couple candlesticks should be enough.
 Also, a fancy centerpiece makes it hard for your guests to see each other over it and there’s less room on the table for all that food you’re cooking.

 And on the matter of plates, you may be considering using paper or other disposables.
 I have issues with that because of the environment thing and adding to our landfills.
 I also understand that when your guest list has ballooned to huge proportions, disposables seem pretty attractive.
 The one good use for them is when you’ve got a lot of very small children on the guest list and you have to serve buffet style.
-Kids can learn to handle real dinner-ware at surprisingly young ages, but if you’ve got a lot of them and no table, you may want to provide a sturdier option than your grandma’s china.
+Kids can learn to handle real dinner-ware at surprisingly young ages, but if you’ve got a lot of them and no table, you may want to provide a less-breakable option than your grandma’s china.

 If you happen to be celebrating Thanksgiving, wine can be tricky.
 You’ve got a lot of strong flavors, some of which are pretty sweet and that can really mess up the flavor of even the best cabernet sauvignon.
 Think of sipping orange juice after a big syrupy bite of pancakes.
 You can check out our blog OddBallGrape.com for a quick tutorial on pairing and tasting wine for Thanksgiving here.
-But make sure you invest in some tasting bottles and try them with sweet potatoes and/or turkey beforehand.
+This is a time when you want to make sure you invest in some tasting bottles and try them with sweet potatoes and/or turkey beforehand.

 Some things you do not need are roasting bags, lacing kits and basters.
 Seriously.
 You do not need them because you will not use them.
 Period.